sgoudham/update-git-submodules/README.md

 - `path`: The path to the submodule that was updated.
 - `url`: The GitHub URL of the submodule that was updated.
+- `previousTag`: The tag of the submodule before it was updated.
 - `latestTag`: The tag that the submodule was updated to.

 These dynamic outputs will be prefixed with the submodule name (and the